 February is nearing a close, but we've still got plenty of winters left here in Raleigh.
 That means we've also got a lot of opportunities to save money just as long as we keep our furnaces running efficiently.

 Heating Mistakes to Avoid

-Closing Vents: If you?re not using a room, it makes sense to close the vents and shut the door.
+If you're not using a room, it makes sense to close the vents and shut the door.
 You don't want to waste heat on a room you're not using.
-Unfortunately, this sounds logical, but isn?t correct.
+Unfortunately, this sounds logical but isn't correct.
 Closing heating vents causes an imbalance in temperature throughout your Raleigh home.
 A properly designed heating system is configured in such a way that an equal amount of air comes into and out of the ductwork.
 Closing some vents while leaving others open puts extra pressure on the ductwork, which could cause leaks or in extreme cases bursts.
-The blockage will also cause the furnace work harder to dispel the warmed air throughout your home.
+The blockage will also cause the furnace to work harder to dispel the warmed air throughout your home.
 In addition to the immediate waste of warm air and the extra electricity and fuel used warm the air, the unnecessary stress put on your furnace will cause it to fail sooner.